Sometimes it’s hard to wait for a thousand dollars, isn’t it?

 It’s Worth It to Wait for Your Tax Refund

 Despite the “hidden fees” of tax refund advances, we know that some people find themselves in really difficult financial positions at this time of the year.
 They’re coming off big expenses from Christmas and they’re trying really hard to make ends meet.

 If you’re absolutely forced to get a tax refund advance, go with H&R Block.
 Based on what they told us over the phone, you can expect to pay around $120 if you’ve got a single W-2 and dependents.

-If you aren’t in dire straits and you just like the idea of getting money up-front for free, run as far away as you can from these companies, go to TurboTax, Tax Slayer or TaxAct and file for free.
-Then, wait for your return to show up.
-It’s that easy.
+If you aren’t in dire straits and you just like the idea of getting money up-front for free, avoid refund advances, go to a site where you can file for free like Credit Karma Tax or TaxAct and wait for your return to show up.

 » For Further Reading: A Beginner’s Guide to Filing Your Taxes for Free